Luxury travel in the Dolomites: your guide to Trentino and South Tyrol

 Photo©: ShutterStock/TTstudio

 But the scenery is only the beginning.
-This is a region with a remarkable concentration of five-star properties, Michelin-starred restaurants, and thermal spa traditions that go back centuries.
+This region has a remarkable concentration of five-star properties, Michelin-starred restaurants, and thermal spa traditions that go back centuries.
 It sits at the crossroads of Italian, Austrian, and Ladin cultures, which means the food, wine, and character of each valley feel completely distinct.
-A well-planned week here can feel like three different countries.
+A well-planned week here can feel like three different countries, and that's exactly what makes it so compelling for travelers who've already done the classic Italy circuit.

 Trentino: Val di Fassa, Val di Fiemme, and the Brenta Dolomites